BIH-MI/herald-lang/README.md

 - `herald-ui`: This component is dedicated to the user interface aspects of HERALD.
 It includes an intuitive graphical query editor, facilities for query binding, and tools for browsing and interacting with concept hierarchies, all designed to enhance the user experience in constructing and visualizing queries.

-- `ghdm-data`: This module incorporates the generic data model integral to HERALD and supports various data loading and wrangling functionalities.
+- `ghdm-data`: This module incorporates the generic data model integral to HERALD.
+It supports various data loading and wrangling capabilities, enabling users to efficiently work with and adapt their data within the HERALD framework.

-- `ghdm-ui`: This module houses additional UI elements, such as cohort selection and various modals.
+- `ghdm-ui`: Complementing the core functionalities, this module houses additional UI elements and features that, while not directly linked to the HERALD query language itself, enhance the overall usability and flexibility of interacting with the HERALD system.

 ## Bundling Instructions